cobaltspeech/examples-cpp/diatheke/README.md

 ```

 ## Audio I/O
 For the `audio_client` example, the audio I/O is handled exclusively by external applications such as aplay/arecord or sox.
-The specific application can be anything as long the following conditions are met:
+The specific application can be anything as long as the following conditions are met:

 * The application supports the encodings, sample rate, bit-depth, etc. required by the underlying Cubic ASR and Luna TTS models.
 * For recording, the application must stream audio data to stdout.
 * For playback, the application must accept audio data from stdin.

 The specific applications (and their args) should be specified as strings in the code (the `recordCmd` and `playCmd` variables).
+When integrating the Diatheke SDK with your application, it is recommended to use your preferred C++ library to handle the audio I/O.